 Facts & figures

-In a world of growing complexity, disruption and ambiguity, the traditional MBA is dead.
 At the University of Sydney Business School, we offer far more than the fundamentals of business.
 Future business leaders need to be resilient, adaptable, progressive and influential to succeed on the global stage.
-That’s why we’ve launched our new MBA (Leadership and Enterprise).

-Our full-time MBA is taught over 18 months and has a capped limit on class size.
+Our full-time MBA is taught over 18 months in small class sizes.
 The program is delivered in an intensive format, where students complete two units of study at a time over a seven-to-eight-week period.
 Like most MBAs, our program offers a deep understanding of finance, marketing and strategy, but you’ll also learn how to lead teams in a digital world, harness big data, leverage the power of creativity and explore the nature of complex systems.
 You will also have the option to undertake an internship.

 Our full-time MBA (Leadership and Enterprise) consists of 12 units of study grouped around three key focus areas: